hsa00000/math-notes/content/finitely-generated-flat-modules.md

 ---
-title: Finitely Presented Flat Modules are Projective
+title: Finitely Generated Flat Modules over a Local Noetherian Ring are Free
-description: A proof that a finitely presented flat R-module is projective, demonstrated through localization techniques.
+description: A proof that finitely generated flat modules over a local noetherian ring are free, demonstrated through localization techniques.
 ---

 **Theorem 1 (Localization of a Finitely Presented Module is Finitely Presented).**